 The Golden Record, a 12-inch gold-plated copper phonographic record with a one billion-year lifespan, contains spoken greetings in 55 languages, 115 images, sounds from nature, and a 90-minute looping selection of music dubbed “Earth’s Greatest Hits.”
-It contains some of the most notable cultural music from around the world, at least at the time, including everything from U.S. chart-toppers to folk music from around the world.
-Classical musicians like Bach and Beethoven are featured as well.
+It contains some of the most notable cultural music from around the world, at least at the time, including some U.S. chart-toppers, ethnic music, as well as Bach and Beethoven, just to name a few.
 With its only intention being to introduce an extraterrestrial species to our diverse culture, they even positioned the attached stylus at the beginning so that an alien just has to hit play.
 The late astrophysicist Dr. Carl Sagan of Cornell University, who oversaw the project, had once said "The spacecraft will be encountered and the record played only if there are advanced spacefaring civilizations in interstellar space, but the launching of this bottle into the cosmic ocean says something very hopeful about life on this planet."

 Dr. Sagan’s widow, Ann Druyan, was the project’s creative director, diligently gathering each and every bit of the record’s vast contents which have now been floating in space for nearly 40 years.
 You may also know her as co-executive producer alongside Seth MacFarlane of Fox and National Geographic’s ‘Cosmos: A Spacetime Odyssey’.
 Although they’ve been out for a few decades now, it was only recently that NASA had officially released some of the record's carefully-placed sounds.
 Being able to hear what Ann and her team had envisioned for one of space travel’s most artistic enterprises to date is surely intriguing.
 With nearly 30,960 years left until the records can conceivably reach another planetary system, there’s still plenty of time for the record to continue to tell its own story.
 Ann was pumped to talk to us, stating that “when reading VICE it seemed to me to have a sort of extraterrestrial perspective on earth and so it really appealed to me.”